kennethho193/kennethho193/README.md

 # Greetings, I'm Kenneth!

 ### M.S.
-Bioinformatics Student | Computational Genomics Researcher
+Bioinformatics Student | Computational Genomics & Data Science

 I am an incoming Master's student in Bioinformatics at Boston University (Fall 2026), with hands-on experience in **RNA-seq pipelines**, *de novo* transcriptome assembly, and population genomics.
 My work at the UAB Dolby Lab focused on desert rattlesnake venom gene characterization, comparative transcriptomics, and demographic modeling — all in HPC/SLURM environments.
 I'm now expanding into machine learning applications in genomics and reproducible pipeline development.